tutorial

 At Foxglove, our team's North Star is to provide robotics teams with general-purpose visualization and debugging tools.
 We believe in focusing on the features that are most useful to the greatest number of our users.

-That's where Foxglove Studio extensions come in.
-In this tutorial, we'll walk through how you can develop custom Studio panels for your unique workflows.
+That's where Foxglove extensions come in.
+In this tutorial, we'll walk through how you can develop custom Foxglove panels for your unique workflows.

 Getting started